Scouting the Browns’ Week 4 opponent: Atlanta Falcons - Our Q&A with The Falcoholic

 Kevin: “Second-year safety Richie Grant notched his first interception of the season against the Seahawks, nearly got his hands on another one, and had a strong game in both run support and coverage.
 He’s really settled into his role as a starter and is starting to get more comfortable taking chances on the ball.
 I’d keep an eye on him as a dangerous but unheralded part of a mistake-prone but opportunistic Atlanta secondary.”

-Chris: “The Browns are early favorites to beat the Falcons on Sunday (Browns -1.5 as of this question).
+Chris: “The Browns are early favorites to beat the Falcons on Sunday (Browns -1.5 as of this question, per DraftKings Sportsbook).
 Who would you pick against the spread?”

 Kevin: “I expect the Browns to be able to move the ball against Atlanta.
 The Falcons are allowing 4.8 YPA on the ground, and I’m sure Cleveland will look to pound the rock with Nick Chubb.
 What will decide the game is whether or not Atlanta’s offense can keep pace, which they’ve done a surprisingly good job of so far.
 The Browns appear to be pretty banged up with injuries, which could give the Falcons a better chance at putting points on the board.
 I expect the game to be close—Atlanta’s point differential thus far is just -1—so I’ll take Atlanta +1.5”